TelemetryHarbor/harbor-docs/docs/integrations/apple-health.md

 ## Visualizing Data in Grafana

-Once your Apple Health data is flowing into Telemetry Harbor:
+Once your Apple Health data is flowing into Harbor Scale:

 1. Log in to Grafana using your Harbor credentials.
 2. Navigate to **Dashboards** → **Comprehensive Telemetry Dashboard**.